Maverickerr/phase101/README.md

 # Setting up a CI/CD pipeline by integrating Jenkins with AWS CodeBuild and AWS CodeDeploy
-#this entire thing is bullshit and its not working for fuckssake
+#this entire thing is bullshit and its not working

 <!-- ![Infrastructure](https://d2908q01vomqb2.cloudfront.net/7719a1c782a1ba91c031a682a0a2f8658209adbf/2019/10/20/Diagram2.png) -->
 <img src="https://d2908q01vomqb2.cloudfront.net/7719a1c782a1ba91c031a682a0a2f8658209adbf/2019/10/20/Diagram2.png" width=60% height=60%>